 Unfortunately, such measures rarely work.
 In fact, all they do is generate a negative effect on the marriage leading to complaining women and annoyed husbands.

+More often than not, we choose to stay stuck in a stressful and frustrating relationship.
 What works better is to take a moment and reflect upon the part you are playing as a wife in an unhappy marriage and to recognize what you can do about it.
 Even though it seems like a paradox at first, every negative life situation has some benefits to offer to us.
-That is why, more often than not, we choose to stay stuck in a stressful, frustrating relationship.

 Becoming aware of what is that subconscious benefit we are holding on to and understanding the price we are paying for being an unhappy married woman can be a great source of motivation to change our mindset significantly.